 National Park covers an area of 220 kilometers squared and it has diverse ecosystem within the larger Albertine Rift valley.
 The park is also strategically positioned at the junction of various climatic and ecological zones, and this has enabled the park to have a high variety of animal and plant species as well as other various small microhabitats.
 The largest proportion of the plant and animal life in the park are also found in the Congo Basin forests and most of these unique species reach the eastern limit of their range in the area that is covered by Semuliki National Park.
 The vegetation that occupies the largest part of the Semuliki National Park is mainly medium altitude moist evergreen to semi deciduous forest and the most common plant species in the forest is the tree Alexandra Cynometra and besides this, the park contains some tree species which area evergreen and swamp forest communities.

-Here is a list of two major registered Companies that take tourists on Uganda safaris to Semuliki (as of 2015).
+Getting to Semuliki: Two major registered Companies take tourists on Uganda safaris to Semuliki (as of 2015) as listed below.
 There is also a full list of Registered National Parks in Uganda attached